People learning in the library

 Debates and role-playing

-Debates and role-playing certainly help build perspectives and develop one’s ideas in Language classes.
-Boosting the meta-cognitive skills of the learners is what should be highly recommended.
-An active learner is the one who is actively involved in every class activity and contributes effectively to each discussion.
-In order to achieve this, a lot of participation should happen from the other side of the teachers’ tables.
-In Math classes allow the learners to come up with alternate steps to reach the answer.
-While teaching how to write a Descriptive piece in a Language class, the learners may be allowed to get some photographs clicked of certain interesting corners or places in their house or school or society which may require higher order thinking skills to approach the task.
-A short quiz on any subject can double up as a formative assessment which can again consolidate the learning of each child as this would involve equal participation of all learners.
-Similarly, strategies, like conducting an impromptu interview or staging a hot seat game in the class, not only makes learning extremely productive and qualitative but also retains the interest levels in that subject and encourages learners to beat their own previous records of remarkable achievement.
+In Math classes, allow the learners to come up with alternate steps to reach the answer.
+While teaching how to write a descriptive piece in a language class, the learners may be allowed to take photographs of interesting corners or places in their house or school or society, which may require higher-order thinking skills to approach the task.
+A short quiz on any subject can double as formative assessment, consolidating the learning of each child and involving equal participation from all learners.
+Similarly, strategies like conducting an impromptu interview or staging a hot seat game in the class make learning productive and qualitative, retaining interest levels in the subject and encouraging learners to beat their own previous records of remarkable achievement.

 Mr. Abhinandan Bhattacharya